 TEAM portfolios are designed to provide teachers with an authentic, individualized, student-centered growth measure based on student work artifacts.
 Various types of evidence can be collected in real time (at point A and point B) to determine student performance on a standard within each portfolio collection.
-An artifact can include photographs of written student work or videos that demonstrate student performance or student's oral responses.
-Audio recordings cannot be scored.
+An artifact can include photographs or pdf documents of written student work or videos that demonstrate student performance of student's oral responses.
+Audio recordings cannot be scored. (view platform supported file formats) In order to ensure accurate scoring, teachers should confirm that all videos are clear, and photos and scans are readable.